 The end game, of course, is to improve healthcare communications and promote a healthier society overall.
-As noted in a Medical Practice Insider article, doing so involves developing a robust communications strategy that accomplishes several different objectives:
+In order to do so, healthcare providers must develop a robust communications strategy that accomplishes several different objectives:

-- Leverage data to identify specific challenges and solutions
+- Utilizes data to identify specific challenges and solutions

-- Offer patients multiple platforms for communicating with physicians and staff
+- Offers patients multiple platforms for communicating with physicians and staff

-The Evariant patients for life platform allows healthcare organizations to target consumers based on specific information (demographic, psychographic, social, behavioral, etc.).
+The Evariant patients for life platform allows healthcare organizations to target consumers based on specific information, such as demographic, psychographic, social, and behavioral insights.
 With this data in hand, enterprises can build, launch, and manage multi-channel communications campaigns that target specific demographics, consumers at risk, patients with specific conditions, etc. to effectively engage patients in their own care and improve health outcomes.

-Above all else, effective healthcare communication is important for one very simple reason: It helps save lives.
-In fact, a recent study titled “The Other 45” found an extra 45 minutes of chronic disease education (in addition to a typical 15-minute office visit) was effective in improving patients’ ability to manage their chronic disease(s).
-So, spending a little extra time (whether it’s in the office or through digital channels) on your communication strategy can have a serious impact on long-term patient health.
+Above all else, an effective patient communication strategy is important for one very simple reason: It helps save lives.
+In fact, a study titled “The Other 45” found an extra 45 minutes of chronic disease education (in addition to a typical 15-minute office visit) was effective in improving patients’ ability to manage their chronic disease(s).
+Spending a little extra time (whether it’s in the office or through digital channels) on your communication strategy can have a serious impact on long-term patient health.

-In other words, if your organization hasn’t yet begun prioritizing healthcare communication strategies, the time to start is now.
+In other words, if your organization hasn’t yet begun prioritizing patient communication strategies, the time to start is now.